Yadukrishnan

 retryingOnAllErrors(limitWithDelayPolicy, onErrorFn)(requestAuthToken)

-That's it, now we can run this code just like any other cats effect app by using IOApp.Simple:
+That's it, now we can run this code just like any other Cats Effect app by using IOApp.Simple:

 override def run: IO[Unit] = retryWithErrorHandling.void